Georgiedear/air-and-water-3/README.md

 These packages have a few scripts:

-- `yarn start` - Runs in development mode with live reloading of the client and serve.
+- `yarn start` - Runs in development mode with live reloading of the client and server.
 - `yarn build` - Creates a production build.
 - `yarn serve` - Serves a production build.